Skip to content

 Googlebot finds new or updated websites in a few different ways.
 It can discover new content by:

 • Following a backlink from a known URL.
 A link that takes you from one website to a third party website is called a backlink.
 Googlebot can follow backlinks from known websites and use them to find new web pages.
-Learn more about link-building strategies in our comprehensive guide.

 • Following links to new web pages through your sitemap.
 A sitemap is a web file that acts as a guide to your website.
 It contains a list of all the pages you want Google to crawl.
 While you aren’t required to provide a sitemap, they’re a useful tool for making sure Googlebot can easily find its way around your website.

 • Following links that have been submitted by the webmaster.
 We all want our content to show up on Google.
 You can wait for Googlebot to find your website on its own, but this could take weeks (or longer!) depending on how many backlinks you have.
 Alternatively, you can submit a web page to Google and request crawling.
+Read more about crawls and other Technical SEO elements here.

 How to submit a web page to Google